We Still Don’t Know How the Coronavirus Is Killing Us

 It’s not unheard of, of course, for a disease to express itself in complicated or hard-to-parse ways, attacking or undermining the functioning of a variety of organs.
 And it’s common, as researchers and doctors scramble to map the shape of a new disease, for their understanding to evolve quite quickly.
 But the degree to which doctors and scientists are, still, feeling their way, as though blindfolded, toward a true picture of the disease cautions against any sense that things have stabilized, given that our knowledge of the disease hasn’t even stabilized.
 Perhaps more importantly, it’s a reminder that the coronavirus pandemic is not just a public-health crisis but a scientific one as well.
 And that as deep as it may feel we are into the coronavirus, with tens of thousands dead and literally billions in precautionary lockdown, we are still in the very early stages, when each new finding seems as likely to cloud or complicate our understanding of the coronavirus as it is to clarify it.
 Instead, confidence gives way to uncertainty.

 In the space of a few months, we’ve gone from thinking there was no “asymptomatic transmission” to believing it accounts for perhaps half or more of all cases, from thinking the young were invulnerable to thinking they were just somewhat less vulnerable, from believing masks were unnecessary to requiring their use at all times outside the house, from panicking about ventilator shortages to deploying pregnancy massage pillows instead.
 Six months since patient zero, we still have no drugs proven to even help treat the disease.
-Almost certainly, we are past the “Rare Cancer Seen in 41 Homosexuals” stage of this pandemic — but how far past?
+Almost certainly, we are past the “Rare Cancer Seen in 41 Homosexuals” stage of this pandemic.
+But how far past?